lovisalindquist/PopulationGeneticsProject/README.md

             3.2.4 Generate detailed statistics table as drop down from summary table

 # Input files
-The data used to produce the application can be downloaded in full format (108 Mb) at: https://zenodo.org/records/8417049
+The data used to produce the application can be downloaded at: https://zenodo.org/records/8417049

 or in zipped format at: